Talk to Your Guide: (605) 252-9100

 Geology

 The rocks beneath your feet tell a story that spans millions of years.
 These guides explain how ancient seas, uplift, and erosion shaped the Black Hills and Badlands into what they are today.
 Understanding geology adds depth to every overlook and trail.
+You’ll start recognizing the clues that are easy to miss at first glance, things like layered sediments, tilted formations, and the way certain rock types weather into specific shapes.

 geology. an image of mica schist mixed with granite.